Skip to main content

 OECD, 2020, Sustainable Ocean for All: Harnessing the Benefits of Sustainable Ocean Economies for Developing Countries.
 The Development Dimension

 While diving into our research on this topic, we have explored the importance of oceans, the reasons behind ocean health decline, the role of businesses and investors, and the sustainable blue economy.
-A full report of our sustainable oceans research will be available to download soon.
+Our full sustainable oceans research paper is now available; download here.

 One emerging trend seems to show that 'blue' finance is around a decade behind 'green' finance, which we have watched boom following the signing of the Paris Agreement in 2015.
 If blue truly is the new green, then this presents some exciting opportunities.
 As we observe similar patterns and catalysts such as the signing of the 2022 Kunming-Montreal Global Biodiversity Framework or the 2023 High Seas Treaty, financing a sustainable blue economy has increasing potential to allow investors to generate financial returns while supporting projects and businesses contributing to climate change mitigation and adaptation, as well as biodiversity protection.
 Looking forward, we eagerly expect to see a growing pool of credible and scalable investment opportunities through to 2030.